Shiandow/shiandow.github.io/readme.md

 ## About

-This blog is a place for <span class="the_author">the author</span> to put various articles which were the result of an investigation into one, or frequently multiple, areas of interest (in particular: mathematics, computer science, data engineering, physics).
+This blog was written by <span class="the_author">the author</span> over the course of various investigations into one, or frequently multiple, areas of interest (in particular: mathematics, computer science, data engineering, physics).
+Articles will probably vary quite a bit in size and complexity.

 <span class="the_author">The author</span> has a MSc in both Mathematics and Physics, and currently works as software/data scientists/engineer in the Netherlands.

-These articles will tend to involve at least some mathematics, but wherever possible the gist of the article will be kept accessible to people without a mathematical background.[^snakes]

-[^snakes]: Just try not to run at the first sign of an integral sign $\int$.
+These articles will tend to involve at least some mathematics, but wherever possible the gist of the article will be kept accessible to people without a mathematical background (just try not to run at the first sign of an integral sign $\int$).

 ## Latest Posts